NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Boston College Stats and Trends

-- This year, the Eagles won ATS in their only game as an underdog of 3 points or more.

-- Boston College's games this season have hit the over on two of four set point totals (50%).
+- Boston College's games this season have gone over the point total two times in four opportunities (50%).

-- When Boston College puts up more than 15.8 points, it is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall when the team puts up more than 15.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.